brimdata/zed/docs/lake/api.md

 #### Delete Data

-Take a list of commit IDs or object IDs in a branch and create a deletion commit of all referenced objects.
+Create a commit that reflects the deletion of some data in the branch.
+The data to delete can be specified via a list of commit IDs or object IDs, or as a filter expression (see [limitations](../commands/zed/#24-delete)).

 ```
 POST /pool/{pool}/branch/{branch}/delete